 - Craft a new ornament to hang on the tree.

 - Reconnect with an old friend.

-- Send a word of encouragement or appreciation to a random person in the contact list of your cell phone.
+- Send a word of encouragement or appreciation to someone in the contact list of your cell phone.

 - Make time for a holiday tour of homes even if it’s a virtual one.

 Use a single hole punch for a simple way to hang each tag.

-Dress the tags up or down with ornaments depending on how fancy (read festive) your household is.
+Dress the tags up or down with ornaments depending on how fancy or festive your house is decorated.

 I usually dress up the advent calendar using the same theme I’m using around the house to keep things consistent.
 It definitely varies from year to year which is always fun!

 Adding Greenery to The “Say Yes” Advent Calendar…